aravindanve/gst-mixer-demo/README.md

-# Nebula Demo
+# GStreamer Mixer Demo

-Proof of conept for Nebula Streaming Service
+Proof of concept for a streaming service